Coaches at Colby College push for equal pay, treatment

 “All parties involved in the matter before the Maine Human Rights Commission are currently working together productively and collaboratively, and abiding by the confidentiality rules based on the ongoing nature of the situation.”

-NEWS CENTER Maine reached out to the coaches involved in the case, who did not respond or directed us to their lawyer Kelly M. Hoffman.
+NEWS CENTER Maine reached out to the coaches involved in the case, who either did not respond or directed us to their lawyer, Kelly M. Hoffman.

-Hoffman works for Norman, Hanson & DeTroy, LLC, a law firm based in Portland.
-Hoffman declined to further comment, citing the confidential nature of the Maine Human Rights Commission process but directed us to the joint statement from Colby and the coaches.
+Hoffman, who works for Portland-based law firm Norman, Hanson & DeTroy, LLC, declined to further comment, citing the confidential nature of the Maine Human Rights Commission process but directed us to the joint statement from Colby and the coaches.

+In terms of performing more work than their male counterparts, the coaches point to secondary tasks they're asked to perform within the Athletic Department.

+Women's soccer coach Kristin Shaw writes, "I arguably have been saddled with the most secondary or service responsibilities in the athletic department.
+I am a member and leader of the Diversity, Equity, and Inclusion Committee, which meets biweekly for several hours.
+When there was a national search for an Athletic Director, I also was required to serve on the search or hiring committee, which happened during my season and required that I spend a lot of time focusing on assisting with the hiring process for the Athletic Director.
+The Colby College men’s soccer coaches secondary responsibility was to create a Google document for Colby coaches to fill in their team's community service hours."